 There are no less than 13 different shell and tip designs to choose from.
 After that, you have a huge choice of up to 39 different plate designs.

 These range from translucent acrylic colors, to exotic woods such as amaranth as well as more modernistic tones such as carbon fiber and aluminum.
 Note, for the FIBAE 2 you can opt for either silicone or acrylic whereas FIBAE 1 is acrylic only.

 The starting price of the FIBAE 2 is 475 EUR.
 This is the same for both silicone and acrylic versions.
 Of course, these are custom designs so thankfully you have a little interaction with the pricing as you go along and pick out your custom design.

 The more premium the options the higher the price.
 I calculated that each option cost roughly around 13 EUR and only the basic clear shell will keep it pegged at 475.
 With colored shells and wooden plates and the free logo expect around 540 EUR.

 To be honest the pricing is more than reasonable.
-I have seen some other stores add 100’s of dollars to the price for similar plates and designs so kudos to Custom Art for keeping prices reasonably affordable.
+I have seen some other stores add hundreds of dollars to the price for similar plates and designs so kudos to Custom Art for keeping prices reasonably affordable.

 Other options to the right of the screen include cable type and socket type.
 Recessed will cost you an additional 10 EUR or you can opt for the free non-recessed connector option.
 For the silicone version, you cannot change the socket version to recessed.

-Cable choices are 2-pin in grey or black free of charge or an optional grey cable with inline remote and mic for an additional 25 EUR.
+Cable choices are 2-pin in grey or black free of charge or an optional grey cable with an inline remote and mic for an additional 25 EUR.
 Both silicone and acrylic are designed to be fully detachable.

 Accessories & Packaging